 9. Add sliced mushrooms.

-10. Fry for 3 mins on a medium high flame.
+10. Fry for 3 mins on a medium high flame, until slightly tender.
 Add pepper and fennel powder along with curry leaves.
 If you see the mushrooms letting out moisture, stir fry on the highest heat.

 12. Stir fry for another 2 to 3 mins until the mushrooms are done to your liking.
 We prefer a slight crunch in the mushrooms.
 Don’t overcook them to the extent they become soggy.